daniel-grimm/reference-material/languages/CSharp.md

 # C#
 C# is a language developed and maintained by Microsoft.
 It's often used in conjunction with the .NET platform also created and maintained by Microsoft.

+# ASP.NET Core MVC
+ASP.NET Core MVC has become the standard way to make APIs using C# and .NET.
+Using the controllers as REST endpoints, it is flexible to most architectural patterns.

 ## Example Controller
 ```csharp
 using System;